 However you cook them, it’s a good idea to puncture each pepper before cooking to vent rapidly expanding hot air that could cause the cooking pepper to burst.
 Shishito peppers can be used any way you’d use any other chile pepper, but they’re small size makes them particularly good in appetizers or as a garnish with other dishes.
 You’ll often see shishito peppers pan-fried in a little oil and served as an appetizer or with drinks.
 They’re also wonderful when skewered and grilled on the barbecue.

-Here are just a few of the many ways that we’ve prepared tasty little shishito peppers so far this summer.
+Here are just a few of the many ways that we’ve prepared tasty little shishito peppers so far.
 Enjoy!

 Pan-fried Shishito Peppers